Loading

 Electoral History Of The Labour Party (UK)

 The Labour Party is a centre-left political party in the United Kingdom.
 Formed in 1900, it is one of the two main political parties along with the Conservative Party.
 In all general elections since 1918, Labour has been either the governing party or the Official Opposition.
-Since the 2010 general election, Labour has been the second largest party in the UK behind the Conservatives having lost the four last general elections.
-Since 1918, Labour have formed 11 governments.
+Since the 2010 general election, Labour was the second largest party in the UK for 14 years until the 2024 United Kingdom General election.
+Since 1918, Labour have formed 13 governments.

 This article encompasses detailed results of previous UK general elections, devolved national elections in Scotland and Wales, devolved London elections and European Parliament elections which the Labour Party have participated in.